Namrone/Chefapp-CLI/README.md

-# ruby-cli-template
+# Chefapp CLI

-Use this repository as a template for your Ruby CLI (command line interface) project.
+Ruby CLI (command line interface) project to simulate a chef adding items to a menu

 - Ruby version: `3.2.1`